 - A way to lose weight or change your body

 I know, I know — so many diets and “lifestyle change” out there claim NOT to be diets.
-If you’ve gotten this far into researching intuitive eating coaching, it’s likely because you see right through that rhetoric.
+If you’re researching intuitive eating, it’s likely because you see right through that rhetoric.

 If an eating plan or “lifestyle change” makes suggestions about foods to eat and foods to avoid, it’s a diet.
 Anything that puts restrictions on when you can and can’t eat is a diet.
 A program that mentions weight loss as a side effect is a diet!